FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/registration-best-practices.md

 But registration forms aren't just another form.
 They are the gateway to your full application or site.

 What causes angst when a user is signing up?
 This [2012 paper (PDF)](https://discovery.ucl.ac.uk/id/eprint/1378346/1/ewic_hci12_diss_paper7.pdf) examined registration for government services.
-It defined sign up friction as "as the imbalance between the business process (user goals) and [required] security behaviour" around signing up.
+It defined sign up friction as "the imbalance between the business process (user goals) and [required] security behaviour" around signing up.
 This study found friction was best explained by the following attributes of a signup process:

 * The number of new credentials required
 * Any delay in the process, such as waiting for an activation email